pudymody/pudymody.github.io/content/_index.md

 Or you can take a peek in the [list of books](/books) i want to read forward.

 In an attempt to remove Google of my life, i also started posting [my bookmarks and interesting links](/bookmarks)

+I also started posting my [tweets here](/stream) trying to approach the indieweb movement.